risc0/zirgen/zirgen/Dialect/BigInt/Overview.md

 of the represented BigInt is $b_0 + 256 b_1 + 256^2 b_2 + ...$ .

-When we're processing operations in the BigInt dialect, we keep the following information about each BigInt we manpulate:
+When we're processing operations in the BigInt dialect, we keep the following information about each BigInt we manipulate:

 * Number of polynomial coefficients, i.e. the number of native field elements that comprise the BytePoly.